-With tons of Bacon!
-A whole cup of Gruyère!
-And you guessed it – Caramelized Onions!!!
+This Gourmet Green Bean Casserole is loaded with tons of Bacon, Gruyère, and Caramelized Onions!!!
 This is the holy grail of green bean casseroles.
-A must make for this holiday season!
+And a must make for this holiday season!

 So yeah… I’m totally the jerk bringing you (originally typed brining you… OY!) a green bean casserole recipe 3 days before Thanksgiving.
 What gives?
 Well.
 Here’s the thing...
 I have been testing this recipe for the last 2 weeks.
 Yeah.
 That’s a lot of casserole in mah belly, dude!
 And they’ve all been good; some better than others.
 But none of them were “blog worthy”.
 None of them were worthy of you!
 See.
 Going into this holiday season I made a promise to myself.
 I made a silent vow not to share any “spins on the classics” unless they were perfect.
 Because there are a ton of green bean casserole recipes floating around these days, ya know?
 I didn’t want to add to the conversation unless I really had something tremendous to say.

 Lucky for us, today I do.
 Gourmet Green Bean Casserole with Bacon, Gruyère, and Caramelized Onions —> It’s the bee’s knees!
 The king of casseroles!
 A conversation piece that’s sure to win you praise and admiration!

 You’ll blanch them for 4 minutes (and only 4 minutes!), then plunge them into a frigid ice bath.
 This stops the cooking process and keeps them niiiice and green.
 We want that!